We offer two avenues for undergraduates interested in toxicology.

 Honor’s Research Program

-Students interested in pursuing a research internship should learn more each faculty member’s research focus.
+Students interested in pursuing a research internship should learn more about each faculty member’s research focus.
 Interested students should contact a faculty member for information about the availability of undergraduate research positions and application procedures.

 Students selected to participate in the program will be advised to register for the TOX 499 (Undergraduate Research in Toxicology) or ALS 498 or 499 (CALS Honors Research) or 492 (External Learning Experience) course to receive academic credit for their research work experience.